jina-ai/jina-hub/classifiers/nlp/TransformersTorchSeqClassifier/README.md

 - Run with Docker (`docker run`)
   - ```bash
-    docker run jinahub/pod.classifier.transformerstorchqequenceclassifier:0.0.1-1.0.1 --port-in 55555 --port-out 55556
+    docker run jinahub/pod.classifier.transformerstorchseqclassifier:0.0.1-1.0.1 --port-in 55555 --port-out 55556
     ```

-- The `transformerstorchsequenceclassifier.yml` can be created with following configurations:
+- The `TransformersTorchSeqClassifier.yml` can be created with following configurations:
     - ```yaml
-      !TransformersTorchSequenceClassifier
+      !TransformersTorchSeqClassifier
       with:
         pretrained_model_name_or_path: "distilbert-base-uncased-finetuned-sst-2-english"
       metas: